 The Ghostbusters save the city, New Year’s Eve isn’t ruined and Venkman saves Dana’s kid.
 Everyone is happy, except probably the city workers who have to bring the Statue of Liberty back to Liberty Island.
 Pssht.
 Details.

-As we count down to the New Year and try to wash 2016 away, just be grateful that a Carpathian stuck in a painting isn’t trying to get out and take over the world.
-Oh wait… he already won the White House.
+As we count down to the New Year and try to wash 2019 away, just be grateful that a Carpathian stuck in a painting isn’t trying to get out and take over the world.
+Oh wait… he’s been in the White House for a few years now.
 Damn.